oeg-upm/solar-qa/result_specification.md

 #### Generation Result

+The Generation Result is dedicated in the file `Generation.json`.
+File contains:

-- generated: Generation Result by the model
+- model_id: the reference id for the generative model
+- prompt_template: the template for the prompt for generate the result
+- result:

+    - reference_index: paper index given in the dataset
-- ground_truth: The anotated result from the paper
+    - DOI: DOI reference for the paper
+    - generation: generated result

+#### Ground Truth

+The Ground Truth is dedicated in the file `Ground_Truth.json`.
+File contains:

+- reference_index: paper index given in the dataset
-- DOI: Reference of the paper
+- DOI: DOI reference for the paper
+- ground_truth: annotated result

 #### Generation Range
 The Generation range for each item is given below: